Chapter One - The Office

 Charlie licked his lips.
-"Well sir, that was my intention, but ... but I've changed my mind.
+"Well, sir, that was my intention, but— But I've changed my mind.
 I want to come back next year and finish high school and sit my final exams."

-"You've wasted enough of my time, Edwards," he said briskly.
-"I'm giving you two hours of detention for this latest escapade.
-Be thankful it's not detention with a caning as well."
+"You've wasted enough of my time, Edwards," Hamilton said briskly.
+"I'm giving you two hours detention for this latest escapade.
+Be thankful it's not detention and a caning."

-"Please sir," Charlie pleaded, "I'm not trying to waste your time, I do want to come back and finish high school next year."
+"Please, sir," Charlie pleaded, "I'm not trying to waste your time.
+I do want to come back and finish high school next year."

-On Charlie's first visit to the headmaster's office, he had summed up the boy as a no-hoper.
-It wasn't a matter of intelligence, he had brains enough, but the boy lacked direction and discipline.
-Charlie's subsequent visits had left Hamilton with the opinion the boy would end up in jail, or worse!
+On Charlie's first visit to the headmaster's office, Hamilton had summed up the boy as a no-hoper.
+It wasn't a matter of intelligence.
+Edwards had brains enough, but the boy lacked direction and discipline.
+His subsequent visits had left Hamilton with the opinion Edwards would end up in jail, or worse!